Skip to navigation Skip to content

 Code error + Read more ...

-Press [F3] to exit from history and return to the QBBI screen.
+After examining the transaction and source documents, press [F3] to exit from history and return to the QBBI screen.

-Note: if no status codes have been keyed, the system returns a 'b' to show that the selection has been browsed, but not finalised.
+Note: if no status codes have been keyed, the system returns a b to show that the selection has been browsed, but not finalised.

 5